-The carrying amounts for cash, amounts receivable, amounts payable and accrued liabilities, and advance from director on the consolidated statements of financial position approximate fair value because of the limited term of these instruments.
+The carrying amounts for cash, amounts receivable, accounts payable and accrued liabilities, lease obligation and CEBA loan on the consolidated statements of financial position approximate fair value because of the limited term of these instruments.

 Interest rate risk

 The Company's current policy is to maintain its cash in accounts at a major Canadian bank.
 The Company is satisfied with the credit ratings of its banks.
 The Company has no interest-bearing debt.